"My Own Self" is an English Fairy Tale retold by Joseph Jacobs in William Bennett's Book of Virtues.

 - Be Careful What You Wish For: When his mother tries to scare her son by warning him that the fairies are likely to kidnap him, the son says he wishes they would, because he would like playing with one.
 His weeping mother goes off to bed, sure something will happen after such words.
 The boy doesn't actually get into any trouble, but he has a near miss with the mother of the fairy child who stopped to play with him.

-- The Fair Folk: The mother tries to keep out of the fairies' way and warns her son against them.
+- The Fair Folk: The mother tries to keep herself and her son out of the fairies' way and warns her son against them.
 The fairy child has unusual hair (silver) and possesses strange abilities but behaves in a friendly enough manner before the boy burns her foot by accident.
-Thankfully, he escapes the fairies' nastier side thanks to a quick run to bed before her mother arrives and the fairy mother misinterpreting her daughter's accusation towards him.
+Thankfully, he escapes the fairies' nastier side thanks to a quick run to bed before her mother arrives and the fairy's mother misinterpreting her daughter's accusation towards him.

 - Who's on First?: The boy tricks the fairy child by telling her he was "My Own Self"; when she was injured and complained to her mother, the mother blamed her because she claimed "My Own Self" did to this to her.